Swallowtail butterfly: Parnassiinae

-The Parnassiinae are a subfamily of essentially Holarctic butterflies.
+Parnassiinae is a subfamily of essentially Holarctic butterflies.
 The vast majority of species, mostly Parnassius, can be found in mountain habitats.
-Parnassiinines can also be found in other habitats such as "arid deserts (Hypermnestra), humid forests (Luehdorfia) and even lowland meadows (Zerynthia)".
-The tribes recognized in the Parnassiinae are Parnassiini, Zerynthiini, and Luehdorfiini.
+Parnassiines can also be found in other habitats such as "arid deserts (Hypermnestra), humid forests (Luehdorfia) and even lowland meadows (Zerynthia)".
+The tribes recognized in Parnassiinae are Parnassiini, Zerynthiini, and Luehdorfiini.

-Tribe Parnassiini contains two genera, Hypermnestra, largely confined to central Asia and the genus Parnassius (the Apollos), a distinctive group of many species, all of which are alpine and capable of living at high altitudes.
-Most Parnassius have two small reddish spots on their hindwings.
-The tribe Luehdorfiini contains the genera Archon of Asia minor and the genus Luehdorfia of China and Japan.
+Tribe Parnassiini contains two genera, Hypermnestra, largely confined to central Asia and Parnassius (the Apollos), a distinctive group of many species, all of which are alpine and capable of living at high altitudes.
+Most Parnassius species have two small, reddish spots on their hindwings.
+The tribe Luehdorfiini contains the genera Archon of Asia Minor and the genus Luehdorfia of China and Japan.
 These two tribes have evolved to change their food plants, while the third tribe, Zerynthiini, has retained the archetypical papilionid food plant, the lowland vine Aristolochia.
-Zerynthiini comprises four genera – Sericinus, Bhutanitis, Zerynthia and Allancastria.
+The Zerynthiini comprise four genera – Sericinus, Bhutanitis, Zerynthia, and Allancastria.